Overview

 History

 The story of the cathedral begins on 17 March 1840, when Archbishop Crolly laid the foundation stone.
 Construction progressed slowly; the Great Irish Famine (1845‑48) forced a halt as funds were diverted to aid the starving.
 Work resumed in 1854 under the direction of architect J.J.
-McCarthy, whose vision gave the building its distinctive Italianate style.
-The cathedral was finally dedicated for worship in 1873, but the interior decoration – intricate mosaics, marble work and a magnificent carillon – was not completed until the early 20th century.
+McCarthy, whose Italianate vision gave the building its distinctive style, with a lofty nave, marble columns and richly decorated interiors.
+The cathedral was dedicated for worship in 1873, but the interior decoration – intricate mosaics, marble work and a magnificent carillon – was not completed until the early 20th century.
 It was formally consecrated in 1904, cementing its status as the spiritual heart of the Catholic Archdiocese of Armagh, the ecclesiastical capital of Ireland.

 What to See & Do

-- Stained‑glass windows – The cathedral boasts a series of vivid stained‑glass panels that depict scenes from the life of St Patrick and other biblical narratives.
+- Stained‑glass windows – A series of vivid panels depict scenes from the life of St Patrick and other biblical narratives.
 Light filtering through the glass creates a kaleidoscope of colour that changes with the hour.

 - Mosaics and marble – Intricate mosaics line the sanctuary, while polished marble columns support the lofty nave, reflecting the craftsmanship of 19th‑century artisans.